somefunAgba/bvp_lrs/README.md

 ```

-This pattern makes it straightforward to plug the schedule into optimizer steps while preserving a differentiable and parameterized design.
+This RMSProp example makes it straightforward to plug the schedule into optimizer steps while preserving a differentiable and parameterized design.

 ## Example: 8-point BVP profiles